Pain and Occupational Therapy: 4 Ways to Help Avoid Catastrophization

 Noxious Stimuli + Fear = More Pain

-While this does not mean pain is “all in your head,” it does mean we can take steps as occupational therapy practitioners to help patient’s calm their nervous systems and thereby deal with pain better.
+While this does not mean pain is “all in your head,” it does mean we can take steps as occupational therapy practitioners to help patient’s calm their nervous systems and thereby deal and cope with pain better.

 1. Choose your facial expressions wisely